ghc/ghc/docs/users_guide/glasgow_exts.rst

 Type operators
 --------------

+.. ghc-flag:: -XTypeOperators

+    Allow the use and definition of types with operator names.

 In types, an operator symbol like ``(+)`` is normally treated as a type *variable*, just like ``a``.
 Thus in Haskell 98 you can say